lkmill/spytext/README.md

 Calling newline at end of list item with nested list and first list item in nested list is empty also does weird things.

+selectron.normalize prohibits using shift+arrow to select empty BR's.